ksharinarayanan/SSRFire/README.md

 **yourserver.com** ---> Your server which logs any incoming traffic Eg. Burp colloborator

 ### Requirements
-Since this uses GAU, FFUF and OpenRedirex, you need GO and python 3.7+.
+Since this uses GAU, FFUF, qsreplace and OpenRedirex, you need GO and python 3.7+.
 You need not have the tools installed, as the script **setup.sh** would install everything.
 You just need to install python and GO.
 Even if you have the tools installed I would highly recommend you to install them again so that there no conflicts while setting the paths.